decacis/godot_oculus_platform/docs/functions/in-app-purchases.md

 Launches a checkout flow for the product with the given SKU.
 The user will be able to complete the purchase or cancel it.

 **Returns:** A `GDOculusPlatformPromise` that will contain a `Dictionary` with the product information if fulfilled.
-The promise will error if we couldn't launch the checkout flow.
+The promise **will error if the user canceled the purchase** or if the checkout flow couldn't be launched.

-Example response:
+Example response on purchase success:
 ``` json linenums="1"
 {
     "sku": "my_product_sku",